 Why did people have their effigy painted ages ago?
 For some like the aristocracy and wealthy merchants, it was a matter of social status.
 Marital portraits give us insights into the values that bride and groom attached to an ideal marriage and to family relations.
 Portraits of statesmen in historical scenes can be characterised as propaganda.
 Also artists themselves were portrayed, which provides us with interesting information about the perception of the artists' profession by their contemporaries.
 What they all have in common is the urge to leave behind an image of their own appearance - something we are still familiar with today.

-In the Rijksmuseum, we can admire and study portraits by artists like Jacopo Tintoretto, Jan van Scorel, Maarten van Heemskerck, Artus Quellinus, Frans Hals, Rembrandt van Rijn, Ferdinand Bol, Jan Steen, Francisco José de Goya, Vincent van Gogh, Andy Warhol and many others.
+In the Rijksmuseum, we can admire and study portraits by many artists, amogn them Jacopo Tintoretto, Jan van Scorel, Maarten van Heemskerck, Artus Quellinus, Frans Hals, Rembrandt van Rijn, Ferdinand Bol, Bartholomeus van der Helst, Jan Steen, Francisco José de Goya and Vincent van Gogh.
 Learn more about how they depicted their customers and themselves during this surprising museum tour.